 The Random Walk Theory

 The random walk theory presents an important challenge to all forms of active management.
-It explains why it isn’t possible to build a consistent track record of predictions for guiding asset allocation decisions to navigate ups and downs in the economy and turning points in the market.
+It explains why it is not possible to build a consistent track record of predictions for guiding asset allocation decisions to navigate ups and downs in the economy and turning points in the market.;

 No one claims the market is a perfect random walk or that technical and fundamental strategies never make money.
 They very often do make profits.
 The point is that the past history of stock prices cannot be used to predict the future in a meaningful way and a simple buy and hold strategy for a long period of time typically makes more money.

 Mutual funds, financial advisors and wealth managers, in their advertising to investors, often claim that their strategy or investment model is better able to detect good buys and guard your wealth against the economy’s ups and downs.
-They claim to provide a higher return than would be earned by a portfolio of randomly selected securities or a passively managed portfolio of index funds.
+They claim to provide a higher return than would be earned by a portfolio of randomly selected securities or a passively managed portfolio of index mutual funds and ETFs.

-Don’t judge a fund or adviser solely by their claims.
-Numerous studies (see case against active management) show that on average a random investment policy outperforms most active investment efforts.
-This leads random walk theorists to conclude that financial institutions and most investment advisers, despite their claims, probably don't outperform the market.
+Don't allow yourself to be misled by the false promise of forecasting skill.
+Numerous studies (see Active vs Passive portfolio management) show that on average passively managed index mutual funds and ETFs outperform most active investment efforts.
+This leads random walk theorists to conclude that financial institutions, active mutual fund managers and most wealth management advisors, despite their claims, probably don't outperform the markets.

 For more information about Cardiff Park Advisors please review our brochure at https://adviserinfo.sec.gov/firm/summary/126752 or visit www.cardiffpark.com